-- changes in general economic and financial market conditions, including retail investor sentiment: - changes in interest rates and fees payable by banks participating in the Company's client cash programs, including the Company's success in negotiating agreements with current or additional counterparties; - the Company's strategy and success in managing client cash program fees; - fluctuations in the levels of advisory and brokerage assets, including net new assets, and the related impact on revenue; - effects of competition in the financial services industry; - the success of the Company in attracting and retaining financial advisors and enterprises, and their ability to market financial products and services effectively; - · whether retail investors served by newly-recruited advisors choose to move their respective assets to new accounts at the Company; - difficulties and delays in onboarding the assets of acquired or recruited advisors;
+- · changes in general economic and financial market conditions, including retail investor sentiment; - changes in interest rates and fees payable by banks participating in the Company's client cash programs, including the Company's success in negotiating agreements with current or additional counterparties; - the Company's strategy and success in managing client cash program fees; - fluctuations in the levels of advisory and brokerage assets, including net new assets, and the related impact on revenue;

-- disruptions in the businesses of the Company that could make it more difficult to maintain relationships with advisors and their clients: - the choice by clients of acquired or recruited advisors not to open brokerage and/or advisory accounts at the Company: - changes in growth and profitability of the Company's fee-based offerings; - the effect of current, pending and future legislation, regulation and regulatory actions, including disciplinary actions imposed by federal and state regulators and self-regulatory organizations; - the cost of settling and remediating issues related to regulatory matters or legal proceedings, including actual costs of reimbursing customers for losses in excess of our reserves; - changes made to the Company's services and pricing, including in response to competitive developments and current, pending and future legislation, regulation and regulatory actions, and the effect that such changes may have on the Company's gross profit streams and costs: - execution of the Company's capital management plans, including its compliance with the terms of the Company's amended and restated credit agreement (the "Credit Agreement"), the committed revolving credit facility at our primary broker-dealer subsidiary, LPL Financial LLC (the "Broker-Dealer Revolving Credit Facility"), and the indentures governing the Company's senior unsecured notes (the "Indentures"); - the price, availability and trading volumes of shares of the Company's common stock, which will affect the timing and size of future share repurchases by the Company, if any; - execution of the Company's plans and its success in realizing the synergies, expense savings, service improvements or efficiencies expected to result from its investments, initiatives and acquisitions, expense plans and technology initiatives; - the failure to satisfy the closing conditions applicable to the Company's acquisition of the assets of Crown Capital Securities, L.P., including receipt of transaction approval from the Financial Industry Regulatory Authority ("FINRA"); - the performance of third-party service providers to which business processes have been transitioned; - the Company's ability to control operating risks, information technology systems risks, cybersecurity risks and sourcing risks; - the effects of the coronavirus disease 2019 ("COVID-19") pandemic, including efforts to contain it; and - the other factors set forth in the Company's most recent Annual Report on Form 10-K, as may be amended or updated in the Company's Quarterly Reports on Form 10-Q.
+- effects of competition in the financial services industry and the success of the Company in attracting and retaining financial advisors and institutions, and their ability to market financial products and services effectively; - whether retail investors served by newly-recruited advisors choose to move their respective assets to new accounts at the Company; - difficulties and delays in onboarding the assets of acquired or recruited advisors, including the receipt and timing of regulatory approvals that may be required; - disruptions in the businesses of the Company that could make it more difficult to maintain relationships with advisors and their clients; - · the choice by clients of acquired or recruited advisors not to open brokerage and/or advisory accounts at the Company; - · changes in the growth and profitability of the Company's fee-based offerings; - the effect of current, pending and future legislation, regulation and regulatory actions, including disciplinary actions imposed by federal and state regulators and self-regulatory organizations: - the cost of settling and remediating issues related to regulatory matters or legal proceedings, including actual costs of reimbursing customers for losses in excess of our reserves; - the negotiation of the definitive documentation in connection with the settlement of the Off-Channel Investigation; - changes made to the Company's services and pricing, including in response to competitive developments and current, pending and future legislation, regulation and regulatory actions, and the effect that such changes may have on the Company's gross profit streams and costs; - execution of the Company's capital management plans, including its compliance with the terms of the Company's amended and restated credit agreement (the "Credit Agreement"), the committed revolving credit facility at our primary broker-dealer subsidiary, LPL Financial LLC (the "Broker-Dealer Revolving Credit Facility"), and the indentures governing the Company's senior unsecured notes (the "Indentures"); - strategic acquisitions and investments, including pursuant to the Company's Liquidity & Succession solution, and the effect that such acquisitions and investments may have on the Company's capital management plans and liquidity; - the price, availability and trading volumes of shares of the Company's common stock, which will affect the timing and size of future share repurchases by the Company, if any: - execution of the Company's plans and its success in realizing the synergies, expense savings, service improvements or efficiencies expected to result from its investments, initiatives and acquisitions, expense plans and technology initiatives; - whether advisors affiliated with Prudential Financial, Inc. ("Prudential") will transition registration to the Company and whether assets reported as serviced by such financial advisors will translate into assets of the Company; - the failure to satisfy the closing conditions applicable to the strategic relationship agreement between the Company and Prudential, including regulatory approval; - the performance of third-party service providers to which business processes have been transitioned; - the Company's ability to control operating risks, information technology systems risks, cybersecurity risks and sourcing risks; and - the other factors set forth in the Company's most recent Annual Report on Form 10-K, as may be amended or updated in the Company's Quarterly Reports on Form 10-Q.